Duegan24/PyBer_Analysis/README.md

 The data provided for this project was already clean.
 If that had not been the case, some of the largest challenges would have been finding acceptable ways to resolve the challenges.

 * Graphing, etc
-Working through the object oriented plotting of the multi-line graph.
+The largest challenge I had Working through the object oriented plotting of the multi-line graph.
 The biggest issue as I had trouble finding ways to set the  size of the figure, initially I kept creating a second plot.
-I Googled the problem; however, it was necessary to review multiple responses before I could find one where it was clear how to set the figure size.
+I Googled the problem; however, it was necessary to review multiple responses in Stack Overflow before I could find one where it was clear how to set the figure size and other attributes of the plot.

 ### Technical Analyses Used

 ## Recommendations and Next Steps

 ### Recommendations for Future Analysis